google/neuroglancer/docs/user-guide/skeleton_editing.rst

 - **Start a new skeleton** — :kbd:`Control`-click with no node selected to add a root node with no parent.

+For CATMAID sources, adding child nodes is optimistic by default: the node is previewed locally before CATMAID confirms it.
+If CATMAID rejects the request, the preview is rolled back.
+Starting a new skeleton uses the normal command-history path because CATMAID does not perform parent state checks for that request.
+The **Source** tab includes a **Use CATMAID state checks** checkbox below the source URL for the non-optimistic mode that sends CATMAID revision state and waits for server confirmation.
+The **Skeleton** tab shows a compact optimistic edit queue debug panel while optimistic mode is enabled or queued actions are present.

 Merge Tool
 ~~~~~~~~~~